Three-nucleon force effects in polarization transfers from the doubly spin-polarized initial neutron-deuteron state to the outgoing neutron in neutron-deuteron scattering: Formalism

-In Appendix \ref{a1} we list all possible cartesian double spin-polarization transfer coefficients (altogether 45) and express them by the above spherical polarization transfer tensors.
-Many of them (all underlined, altogether 22) vanish due to parity conservation ~\cite{ohlsen1972}.
+In Appendix \ref{a1} we list all possible Cartesian double spin-polarization transfer coefficients to the outgoing neutron (altogether 81) and express them by the above spherical polarization transfer tensors.
+Many of them (all underlined, altogether 41) vanish due to parity conservation ~\cite{ohlsen1972}.